Dostoevskey/sylenium/README.md

 ## What is Sylenium? :flags:

 Sylenium is a test automation harness for web applications written in java.
 Why spend time fussing around boilerplate code and instability in your end to end tests, Sylenium takes care of it.
-Let's see simple it really is:
+Let's see how simple it really is:

 ```java